This drug is highly effective against kidney stones.

 Renal is one of the most widely used drugs.
 It solubilizes cholesterol in micelles and acts by dispersing cholesterol in aqueous media.

 How the renal works

-It appears to have little inhibitory effect on endogenous bile acid synthesis and secretion in bile and does not appear to affect bile phospholipid secretion.
+It appears to have a little inhibitory effect on endogenous bile acid synthesis and secretion in bile and does not affect bile phospholipid secretion.

-After repeated doses, the drug reaches steady-state bile concentrations in about 3 weeks.
-Cholesterol is insoluble in aqueous media, but can be solubilized in at least 2 different ways in the presence of dihydroxy bile acids.
+After repeated doses, the drug reaches steady-state bile concentrations in three weeks.
+Cholesterol is insoluble in aqueous media but can be solubilized in at least two different ways in the presence of dihydroxy bile acids.

-In addition to solubilizing cholesterol in micelles, renalof acts by dispersing cholesterol as liquid crystals in aqueous media.
+In addition to solubilizing cholesterol in micelles, renal acts by dispersing cholesterol as liquid crystals in aqueous media.

 Treatment continues for up to two years, depending on the size of the stones.
 The medication should be continued for three to four months after the stone has dissolved.

 Renal is a prescription medicine used to treat and prevent gallstones without surgery.
 Common side effects include an upset stomach, headache, and upper respiratory tract infections.
 It can also cause dizziness.